SnoopJesus420/massLookup-ng/README.md

 # masLookup-ng
-A simple python script to perform a forward DNS look up against a list of IPs.
+A simple python script to perform a forward/reverse DNS A record look up against a list of IPs/hostnames.

 # Usage
 ```